Carl XVI Gustaf: Personal life

-Personal interests and views
+Personal interests

-The king is passionate about the environment, technology, agriculture, trade, and industry.
+Carl Gustaf is passionate about the environment, technology, agriculture, trade, and industry.
 Like many members of the Swedish royal family, he has a keen interest in automobiles.
 He owns several Porsche 911s, a car model which is said to be a particular favourite of his, as well as a vintage Volvo PV444, a Ferrari 456M GT, an AC Cobra and other cars.
 The first pictures taken of him and his future wife were of them sitting in his Porsche 911.
-In the summer of 2005 he was involved in a traffic accident in Norrköping.
-The accident was described as a "fender bender", with no serious personal injuries claimed.
+In the summer of 2005, he was involved in a traffic accident in Norrköping, which was described as a "fender bender", with no serious personal injuries.
 Nevertheless, the incident caused national headlines.
-The king and queen of Sweden frequently travel to the Summer and Winter Olympic Games, including in 2014, 2016 and 2018.
+Carl Gustaf and Silvia have attended several Summer and Winter Olympic Games.